MoonriseSoftwareCalifornia/AspNetCore.Identity.CosmosDb/README.md

     );
 ```

-When users register accounts or need to reset passwords, you will need at a minimum be able to send them
+When users register accounts or need to reset passwords, you will need (at a minimum), the ability
-an email.
-There are many email providers and you can use them if they adhere to the IEmailProvider
-interface.
+to send tokens via email.
 The example below uses an interface built for SendGrid.
 Here is how to add the SendGrid
-provider used in this example.
+provider used in this example:

 Start by adding the following NuGet package to your project:

 ```shell
 PM> Install-PackageAspNetCore.Identity.Services.SendGrid